 Anthrax is a rare disease in the EU/EEA.
-Between 2015 and 2019, EU/EEA countries reported 20 confirmed cases to the European Surveillance System (TESSy), ranging from one to six cases per year.
-For 2019, only one confirmed case was reported by Hungary.
+Between 2016 and 2020, EU/EEA countries reported 19 confirmed cases to the European Surveillance System (TESSy), ranging from one to six cases per year.
+For 2020, three confirmed cases were reported by Italy.

 The disease is caused by the bacterium Bacillus anthracis which can form highly resistant spores and mainly affects herbivores and domestic animals.
 Humans can become infected after contact with spores through infected animals or contaminated animal products (e.g. wool or hide).
-As a result, people in close contact with infected animals or contaminated animal products such as farmers, veterinarians or people working in the animal hide industry, are at highest risk of becoming infected [4].
+As a result, people in close contact with infected animals or contaminated animal products, such as farmers, veterinarians or people working in the animal hide industry, are at highest risk of becoming infected [4].

 Depending on the mode of contact with spores, the disease presents as cutaneous, gastrointestinal, inhalational or injectional anthrax.
-All five (confirmed and probable) cases of anthrax reported in 2019 presented as cutaneous anthrax.
-Cutaneous anthrax is the most common form of anthrax and occurs after a spore has passed the skin barrier through damaged skin.
+Cutaneous anthrax is the most common form of anthrax (>95 % of cases) and occurs after a spore has passed the skin barrier through damaged skin.
 If treated, this usually results in a localised infection with low mortality.
 Other forms of anthrax are more severe and are associated with substantial mortality, even with appropriate treatment [5].

-The first case of injectional anthrax was described in 2000 and was attributed to the injection of contaminated heroin [6].
+The first case of injectional anthrax was described in 2000 and attributed to the injection of contaminated heroin [6].
 In 2009-2010, Scotland experienced the largest ever outbreak of injectional anthrax, with 119 cases identified [7].
 In 2012 and 2013, new cases of injectional anthrax were diagnosed in Denmark, France, Germany and the United Kingdom [8].

 Bacillus anthracis can be divided into separate genotypes.
 Whole genome sequencing (WGS) can be used to identify different genotypes and has become an integral part of surveillance and outbreak investigations.
 Two recent publications have provided updated frameworks for Bacillus anthracis genotyping, based on two different, but congruent, high-resolution methods: core genome multilocus sequence typing (cgMLST) and single nucleotide polymorphisms (SNP) analysis [9,10].
-The authors' work can guide epidemiologists in future anthrax outbreaks and facilitate international collaboration in the event of multi-country events.
+The authors' work can guide epidemiologists in future anthrax outbreaks and facilitate international collaboration in case of multi-country events.